 Conservation photography is a powerful tool for inspiring people to care about wildlife, the environment, and the planet.
+But to tell a compelling conservation photo story, it takes more than just a good camera and some eye-catching shots.

-For example, capturing candid moments can be a great way to do that if you want the viewer to connect emotionally with an animal or place.
+You must start by planning your project and finding the right gear, characters, and locations to match your message.
+For example, capturing candid moments can be great if you want the viewer to connect emotionally with an animal or place.
+However, suppose you’re trying to raise awareness about deforestation or overfishing in some areas.

 Start With a Photo Story Plan

+Build a well-researched plan around the visual story you wish to convey.
 Consider the crux of the conservation issue that needs to be communicated, and then build your visual image strategy based on those points.

 Here are some points to consider: